lmedinatriana/website-optimization/README.md

+# Website Optimization

+As web applications become increasingly interactive and accessed on a variety of devices there are a variety of opportunities in which performance issues can hinder the user experience.
+This project presents a number of those performance issues and provides an opportunity to showcase your skills in identifying and optimizing web applications.

-## Get Started
+## Getting Started

-To compare optimizations, please check dist and src folders respectively.
-The scr folder shows the original files to be optimized, meanwhile the dist folder shows the optimizations.

-* [Click here](https://lmedinatriana.github.io/website-optimization/ "Website Optimization Project") to view this project.

-### About

 For this project, I had to optimize this site for speed.
-Basically, I had to optimize the critical rendering path and make the page render as quickly as possible.
+Consequently, I had to optimize the critical rendering path and make the page render as quickly as possible.

 After testing the site on [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Flmedinatriana.github.io%2Fwebsite-optimization "Google PageSpeed"), I found out that the site was runinng below 60 fps, and consequently it got a poor review both on mobile and desktop.

 To resolve these issues, I optimized the images (resizing, and decreasing the quality.), inline the CSS, minimize CSS and JS.
 Ultimately, All this changes, improved the rendering tremendously.

+## Running Instructions

+1. To check the optimizations, please check dist and src folders respectively.
+2. The scr folder shows the original files to be optimized.
+3. The dist folder shows the optimizations made to the site.
+4. To run a test please go to [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Flmedinatriana.github.io%2Fwebsite-optimization "Google PageSpeed"), and paste the following [published site link](https://lmedinatriana.github.io/website-optimization/ "Website Optimization Project").
+5. Google PageSpeed Insights will analize the site and will provide tips to make the page faster.

 ### Optimizations to Landing Page